BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    The reason Nordic prisons are humane is not that there's this law or that law stating they ought to be, nor even that they're well-funded.
+    The reason Nordic prisons are humane is not that there's this law or that law stating they ought to be, nor even that the prisons are well-funded (which they are).
     They're humane because the society around them is humane.
 It's the culture.
 </p>